-Part Respondent Comment Comment Partnership Response Change Made Name ID Appendix 4 Suffolk 160 Appendix 4 - Case Studies - The case studies are useful No change Case Studies Wildlife We would also welcome the inclusion of some managed to know about but are more Trust and realignment and natural flood management case studies in flood risk-related and so are Norfolk order to highlight the potential for multiple benefits arising not considered necessary to Wildlife from such schemes.
-Much of the discussion and most of the add.
-Trust (Ellen case studies used within this document relate to examples of Shailes) risks to communities and housing from cliff erosion and instability, with limited consideration of communities across the region at risk from coastal flooding due to storm surges.
+Part Respondent Comment Comment Partnership Response Change Made Name ID Appendix 4 Case Studies Suffolk Wildlife Trust and Norfolk Wildlife Trust (Ellen Shailes) 160 Appendix 4 - Case Studies - We would also welcome the inclusion of some managed realignment and natural flood management case studies in order to highlight the potential for multiple benefits arising from such schemes.
+Much of the discussion and most of the case studies used within this document relate to examples of risks to communities and housing from cliff erosion and instability, with limited consideration of communities across the region at risk from coastal flooding due to storm surges.
 There are many communities at risk from overtopping of flood banks and changes to coastal habitat, such as shingle banks and dune systems, which provide natural flood protection.
-There are several examples throughout Suffolk and Norfolk, although many of these have been implemented on estuarine
+The case studies are useful to know about but are more flood risk-related and so are not considered necessary to add.
+No change There are several examples throughout Suffolk and Norfolk, although many of these have been implemented on estuarine

-Part Respondent Name Comment Comment Partnership Response Change Made IVAIIIE טו systems and not on the shoreline, however many of these schemes may provide relevant learning and guidance for this SPD.
-Two examples of managed realignment and natural flood defences schemes are outlined below, with links to additional relevant case studies. below, with links to additional relevant case studies.
+Part Respondent Comment Comment Partnership Response Change Made Name ID systems and not on the shoreline, however many of these schemes may provide relevant learning and guidance for this SPD.
+Two examples of managed realignment and natural flood defences schemes are outlined below, with links to additional relevant case studies.
 Kessingland Levels, Suffolk - project ongoing Significant coastal erosion along the Suffolk coast south of Kessingland is threatening the Benacre Pumping Station where the Hundred River meets the coast.
 This has resulted in a managed realignment scheme being developed, led by the water management alliance, which will result in the creation of an area of intertidal habitat and the loss of an area of freshwater grazing marsh, which is designated as the Kessingland Levels County Wildlife Site.
 The scheme will result in the creation of two new flood embankments, which will protect Kessingland and the Kessingland Beach Holiday Park to the north and the remaining grazing marshes, farmland and the Hundred river west to the A12.
 The existing coastal pumping station will be removed and two new pumping stations installed along the new flood embankments.
 As part of this scheme enhancement will be delivered to inland grazing marshes in order to mitigation for the loss of freshwater habitats.
 In this example, managed realignment is more favourable to the inevitable unmanaged breach in the existing sea defences and pumping station, which would have the potential to threaten south Kessingland as well as freshwater grazing marshes west to the A12.
 The freshwater grazing marsh is also used for local farm businesses which graze sheep and cattle, therefore this scheme addresses many